-Everyone will experience homesickness at least once.
+Everyone will experience homesickness at least once in their lifetime.
 Homesickness marks a transition in one's life and is considered a rite of passage.
 Everyone at camp will experience a level of homesickness - missing loved ones, routine of home life, and home comforts.
-For me, it will be my pets and espresso.
+For me, it will be my pets and Netflix.